Details and Information

-The Scalable Collaborative Infrastructure for a Learning Healthcare System (SCILHS) answers the Institute of Medicine’s call for a learning healthcare system (LHS).
-SCILHS leverages our 17-year effort and investment to build open source and free software that has been adopted at over 120 medical centers worldwide.
+The Accessible Research Commons for Health (ARCH), formerly SCILHS, answers the Institute of Medicine’s call for a learning healthcare system (LHS).
+ARCH leverages our 17-year effort and investment to build open source and free software that has been adopted at over 120 medical centers worldwide.

 Initial Network Use-Case

 - High Prevalence Cohort Clinical Condition: Osteoarthritis

 - Populations Covered by Initial Focus: Underserved, rural, urban, rare disorders, children, geriatric, minority, disabled, other vulnerable populations